Principled Pruning of Bayesian Neural Networks through Variational Free Energy Minimization: Probabilistic inference

 However, the computation of this posterior distribution is intractable for most choices of $f_{\bm{\theta}}(\cdot)$.
 A solution to this problem is obtained by approximating the exact posterior distribution $p(\bm{\theta}, \bm{\gamma} \midi Y)$ with a variational posterior $q(\bm{\theta}, \bm{\gamma}) \in \mathcal{Q}$, which is constrained to a simplified family of distributions $\mathcal{Q}$.
 We find the optimal solution for $q(\bm{\theta}, \bm{\gamma})$ by minimizing the variational free energy (VFE), given by

 Note that the VFE can be decomposed into

-which, since the KL divergence is always non-negative, illustrates that the VFE forms an upper bound on the negative log-evidence.
+which, since the Kullback-Leibler ($\mathrm{KL}$) divergence is always non-negative, illustrates that the VFE forms an upper bound on the negative log-evidence.
 Therefore the VFE is equivalent to the well-known negative evidence lower bound (ELBO) criterion in the machine learning community.
-Minimization of the VFE minimizes the Kullback-Leibler divergence ($\mathrm{KL}$) between the variational posterior $q(\bm{\theta}, \bm{\gamma})$ and the exact posterior distribution $p(\bm{\theta}, \bm{\gamma} \midi Y)$.
-Additionally, minimization of VFE also reduces the gap between the VFE and the negative log-evidence, which is determined by the observations and the model specification.
+Minimization of the VFE minimizes the $\mathrm{KL}$-divergence between the variational posterior $q(\bm{\theta}, \bm{\gamma})$ and the exact posterior distribution $p(\bm{\theta}, \bm{\gamma} \midi Y)$, and reduces the gap between the VFE and the negative log-evidence, which is determined by the observations and the model specification.

-Despite the insightful decomposition of \eqref{eq:VFE-posterior}, the exact posterior $p(\bm{\theta}, \bm{\gamma} \midi Y)$ is unknown and as a result the direct optimization of \eqref{eq:VFE-posterior} is not possible.
+Optimization of \eqref{eq:VFE-posterior} is not possibe as the exact posterior $p(\bm{\theta}, \bm{\gamma} \midi Y)$ is unknown.
 Therefore we proceed to derive a minimization procedure through the decomposition \ifIEEE

 \else

 \fi Furthermore we assume that the variational posterior has a mean-field factorization $q(\bm{\theta}, \bm{\gamma}) = q(\bm{\theta}) q(\bm{\gamma})$, where the individual factors are further factorized as